Fleming-Society/PCB-Challenge/README.md

 If you have any questions please email zceepvb@ucl.ac.uk

-All files are meant for KiCAD v10.0, if you have not updated, you probably should it is a much better version than KiCAD v9.0 (includes dark mode).
+All files are meant for KiCAD v10.0, if you have not updated, you probably should.
+It is a much better version than KiCAD v9.0 (includes dark mode).

 ## Overview